Kchaitanya30/Processing-Geographic-Data/Managing_Attribute_data_and_layer_data/README.md

 Check: use the selected rows: 35213
 Field name: MannerCol_ctgy
 Expression: MannerCol_ctgy = "ETED"
-Output description: It populates are the selected rows with ETED text
+Output Description: Populates all selected rows in the MannerColl_ctgy field with the text ETED.

+#### For Recoding OTHR
 #### Select by attributes
 Tool: Select by attributes
 Purpose: To select all the desired rows in the columns